drewying/Nintendoish/README.md

 This emulator is very much a continual work in progress.

+### SwiftUI

+The current `master` branch has been migrated to use SwiftUI and has known instabilities.
+If targeting iOS 12 or would like a more stable UI experience, please use the `v0.2_stable` branch

 ### Features

 - Support for Mappers 0/1/2/3/4/7/9.
 This makes it compatible with nearly every licensed USA game released.
 The only games not currently supported are a [handful of Mapper 5 games](http://bootgod.dyndns.org:7777/search.php?ines=5&group=groupid).